The SNO+ Experiment: Calibration Systems

 The americium-beryllium (AmBe) source used by the SNO+ collaboration was inherited from SNO~\cite{loach_2008}.
 The source contains a mixture of powdered \isotope[241]{Am} and \isotope[9]{Be} within a welded stainless steel capsule surrounded by Delrin encapsulation.
 The long-lived \isotope[241]{Am} $\alpha$ decays ($T_{1/2}$ = 432\,y) and emits a 59.5\,keV $\gamma$ with a branching ratio of 84.6\%~\cite{TabRad_v5}.
 The $\alpha$s are absorbed by the \isotope[9]{Be} with a capture efficiency of $\mathcal{O}(10^{-4})$~\cite{Liu_2020}.
 The two dominant processes are:

 The second process has a branching ratio of approximately 60\%, resulting in a prompt 4.4\,MeV $\gamma$ to be emitted from the deexcitation of \isotope[12]{C}.
 The neutron thermalizes and is captured mostly by protons in the scintillator and other detector media, producing a 2.2\,MeV $\gamma$.\footnote{Neutron captures on heavier nuclei such as \isotope[12]{C} are also possible, resulting in higher $\gamma$ energies.} This coincidence signal mimics an antineutrino event and is crucial for neutron detection efficiency calibration.
-The AmBe source also provides a high energy calibration point at 4.4\,MeV in addition to the \isotope[16]{N} source.
+The AmBe source also provides a high energy calibration point at 4.4\,MeV, complementing the 6.1\,MeV point from the \isotope[16]{N} source.

 The AmBe source was shipped to SNO in 2005, arriving doubly encapsulated and leak tested.
 The source strength was measured by SNO~\cite{loach_2008}, and calculated to be $(67.39\pm0.73)$\,Hz at the time of SNO+ water phase deployment in 2018.
 Additional layers of encapsulation have been subsequently added by both the SNO and SNO+ collaborations.
 The source is shown as deployed in the water phase in \Cref{fig:ambe_source}.
 It was used to determine the unprecedentedly high neutron detection efficiency of $\sim$50\% achieved in the water phase~\cite{snop_ncapture}, made possible by the upgrades to the electronics triggers (see \Cref{sec:electronics}) and DAQ system (see \Cref{sec:daq}).